IBM/cp4ba-test-drive/README.md

 # IBM Cloud Pak for Business Automation Test Drive

-Hello and welcome to the December 2021 edition of the IBM Cloud Pak for Business Automation Test Drive.
+Hello and welcome to the March 2022 edition of the IBM Cloud Pak for Business Automation Test Drive.

 ## Agenda & Labs